Dragonmystic707/exalted-reincarnated/docs/System/Abilities.md

 <tbody>
 <tr class="odd">
 <td><p><strong>Ammunition</strong></p>
 <p><em>Exalted</em> does not require the Player to keep track of their character’s ammunition.
-It is simply assumed that the character has crafted or procured enough ammunition to perform their actions.</p></td>
+It is simply assumed that the character has crafted or procured enough ammunition to perform their actions.</p>
+<p>However, Storytellers may introduce a lack of ammunition as a <a href="#Complication|outline">Complication</a> into the story, granting the Player a Strife Point in exchange.
+Like all complications, the Player must accept the Strife Point for it to take effect.</p></td>
 </tr>
 </tbody>
 </table>